shiv2398/shiv2398/README.md

 - 🎓 Bachelor's from Graphic Era Deemed to Be University
 - 🔬 Focus on Optimization of DeepLearning Models
-- 💻 Doing Machine Learning From previous 2 years
+- 💻 Doing Machine Learning From 2 years
 - <img width="13.75" src="linux.png" /> Experienced with Machine Learning Algorithms  and Optimization of Neural Network
 - 💬 Speak English,Hindi,Learning Japenese
 - 💜 Like Python, JavaScript , React , C++, MLOPs,